Victor Chang Institute "Women Against Heart Disease" Lunch - The Shangri-La Hotel, Sydney - Thursday 16th August, 2018

 https://itunes.apple.com/au/podcast/preventative-health/id1260553648?mt=2#episodeGuid=3be5bd4fcecbe2538a081f8e7187d09f

-For more information about women and heart disease read these:
+For more information about women and heart disease read these articles written by Dr Fiona Foo:

 Women and Cardiovascular Disease GP Connect Sydney Cardiology Group